 - Ipswich has 18.3% of the Suffolk population (728,200) and accounts for 27.4% of the population increase for Suffolk since 2011.

 - Ipswich is also the engine room of the Suffolk economy, with a larger proportion of working-age adults than the Suffolk average of 63.0% and a younger population.

-- Ipswich is increasingly multicultural with 17.1% of the community from non-white British ethnicities, and over 70 languages being spoken.
+- Ipswich is increasingly multicultural, with 17.1% of the community from non-white British ethnicities, and more than 70 languages being spoken.

 - Ipswich has 15,700 (18.7%) economically inactive residents, which is 4.6% lower than the England average and 4,200 (26.7%) are actively wanting a job.